nibreh/yellow-theme-lateral/README.md

 Lateral works with the custom `navigation-sidebar` or with a custom `sidebar.txt`.
 Otherwise, the classical navigation is displayed.
 [Learn more](http://developers.datenstrom.se/help/yellow-templates).

+## How the fixed sidebar works?

 A scroll bar appears when the fixed sidebar is higher than the web browser window.
 Otherwise, you can edit the position of `.with-sidebar .sidebar` in `lateral.css`.
 Change `position:fixed;` to `position:absolute;`

+## Is it responsive?

-Lateral is responsive: when the browser window is minimized, sidebar is displayed at the top.
+Sidebar is displayed at the top on mobile device.

+## How to use a central sidebar?

-[Issue #102](https://github.com/datenstrom/yellow/issues/102#issuecomment-137946128): If you want a central sidebar, adjust the header snippet.
+[Issue #102](https://github.com/datenstrom/yellow/issues/102#issuecomment-137946128) - If you want a central sidebar, adjust the header snippet.
 For example replace:

     <?php if($page = $yellow->pages->find($yellow->lookup->getDirectoryLocation($yellow->page->location).$yellow->page->get("sidebar"))) $yellow->page->setPage("sidebar", $page) ?>